colmap/colmap/doc/tutorial.rst

 options as the ``./bin --project_path path/to/project.ini`` argument.
 To start the GUI application, please execute ``./src/exe/colmap`` or directly specify a project configuration as ``./src/exe/colmap --project_path path/to/project.ini`` to avoid tedious selection in the GUI.
+The :ref:`Graphical User Interface <gui>` section provides more details about the available controls.

 .. rubric:: Footnotes